popphp/popphp-framework/README.md

 ##### Option 1

 You can create a new project with the `composer create-project` command, which is recommended.
-This way, you will have access to the CLI-helper script `pop-kettle` in the main project folder:
+This way, you will have access to the CLI-helper script `kettle` in the main project folder:

 ```console
 $ composer create-project popphp/popphp-framework project-folder